Image: Episode 58 of Modern Therapist’s Survival Guide with Robyn Goldberg on food and eating challenges. Includes guest photo and podcast link.

 The Therapy Reimagined Conference in Los Angeles in October 2018!!

 Curt Widhalm is a Licensed Marriage & Family Therapist in private practice in the Los Angeles area.
 He is a Board Member at Large for the California Association of Marriage and Family Therapists, a Subject Matter Expert for the California Board of Behavioral Sciences, Adjunct Faculty at Pepperdine University, and a loving husband and father.
 He is 1/2 great person, 1/2 provocateur, and 1/2 geek, in that order.
 He dabbles in the dark art of making “dad jokes” and usually has a half-empty cup of coffee somewhere nearby.
-Learn more about Curt at http://www.curtwidhalm.com.
+Learn more about Curt at: http://www.curtwidhalm.com.

 Katie Vernoy is a Licensed Marriage and Family Therapist, coach, and consultant.
 As a helping professional for two decades, she’s navigated the ups and downs of our unique line of work.
 She’s run her own solo therapy practice, designed innovative clinical programs, built and managed large, thriving teams of service providers, and consulted hundreds of helping professionals on how to build meaningful AND sustainable practices.
 In her spare time, Katie is secretly siphoning off Curt’s youthful energy, so that she can take over the world.
-Learn more about Katie at http://www.katievernoy.com.
+Learn more about Katie at: http://www.katievernoy.com.

 A Quick Note: